zzixM/Portfolio-V0.1/README.md

 I will be updating pages soon to be resposive.

-Planed responsive nece page update:
-- Contact page

 Curent goal:
 responsiveness - I am learning Media queries
                 and Flexbox curently and Grid

+Planed responsiveness page update:
+- password gen project